-For more insight into the time-tested tradition of the mentorship system in SPS, we got in touch with Tan Jin Hui, Max, one of the incoming Headmentors who kindly shared his views and experiences.
+For more insight into the time-tested tradition of the mentorship system in SPS, we got in touch with two senior mentors, Mavis Loberas and Liew Hai Xiang, who kindly shared with us their views and experiences.

 Qn: We would like to bring it back to where it first all got started.
 So, what were your initial motivations for becoming a mentor?